Pat's Roanoke Valley Rebels Page

 The Roanoke Valley Rebels began playing as the Salem Rebels at the Salem Roanoke Valley Civic Center shortly after it opened in 1967.
 When the Roanoke Civic Center opened in 1971, they became the Roanoke Valley Rebels and played some of their games there.
 After the 1975-1976 season the team moved to Tallahassee and became the Tiger Sharks.
 Hockey continued in the SRVCC with the Salem Raiders, but to those of us who had cut our hockey teeth on the Rebels, it just wasn't quite the same.

 Rebel games began with the announcer proclaiming "Here come THE REBELS!!!" and organist Kent Brown playing "Dixie" as the Rebels walked up the ramp, in skates on the rubber mat, and onto the ice.
-Four good looking girls in blue leotards which bore Rebels logos held the Canadian and American flags as we heard the anthems, then it was gametime.
+Five good looking girls in blue leotards which bore Rebels logos held the Canadian and American flags as we heard the anthems, then it was gametime.
 At the end, win or lose, the announcer always said "thank you all for coming, and remember to always be a Rebel Rabble Rouser!"

 Rebels Program from 1971-72 Season